zhems/Carma/README.md

 	npm install

-In the same folder.
+in the same folder.
 Next, ensure that the mongoDB service by running

 	sudo service mongodb service